jatschudy/jatschudy.github.io/_posts/Domain Management/Hyper-V/2023-06-05-deploy-hyperv.md

 ***More Steps to Come***

 ### HyperV Replication
+Use this if you have critical VMs and at least two HyperV Clusters.
+This will allow for replication between the clusters in the event the primary cluster has a disaster, you can instantly recover by running the VMs on the backup cluster.
+It does what the name suggest, creates an exact replica ready for use at any time on the other cluster.
+Think of it like clustering clusters.

 *You first need to give the cluster permissions in AD*
 1. Navigate to the OU that contains HyperV resources, specifically the cluster itself.
 2. Right click the OU and select Delegate Control.